Dhaka Metro Rail: Architecture

 Trains of six spacious air-conditioned cars will arrive every four minutes going each way at each of the 16 stations.

 The project is being managed by the Communications Ministry's Dhaka Transport Co-ordination Authority, and a consortium of foreign and Bangladeshi firms known as the NKDM Association is acting as the project's general consultant.
 The NKDM Association consists of Nippon Koei Japan and Development Design Consultants (local consultant - Bangladesh).

+Infrastructure

+Rolling stock

+Japan-based Kawasaki Heavy Industries (with Mitsubishi Heavy Industries) made the rolling stock for DMTCL.